How to Sell an Inherited House: A Step-by-Step Guide for Florida Homeowners

 Step 1: Determine the Legal Status of the Property

-Before you can sell an inherited home, it must go through a legal process called probate—unless it’s in a trust or has a transfer-on-death deed.
+Before you can sell an inherited house, you’ll need to know its legal standing.
+In most cases, the property must go through probate unless it was placed in a trust or transferred through a transfer-on-death deed.

-- If the home is in a living trust, probate may not be necessary, allowing for a faster sale.
+• Living Trust: If the home was placed in a trust, probate may not be necessary, allowing for a much faster sale.

 📝 Tip: Speak with a Florida probate attorney to confirm your legal rights and responsibilities.
 You can find resources at the Florida Courts’ Probate Information Center.